eschulz2/Meteor_Page/README.md

 This app is made with Meteor.js.
 Visitors will be allowed to put a link to their Twitter profile.
+Understand the uses of block variables in JS projects.